kostaz/notes/Bitcoin_Transaction_Ken_Shirriff.md

 $ python test_struct_pack.py | od -t x1
 0000000 00 0a 01 0a 40 0a ff 0a
 ```
+Where the `unsigned char` numbers (0, 1, 64, and 255) were converted to binary little-endian string.

 Note: `0x0a` stands for line feed as seen here:
 http://www.theasciicode.com.ar/ascii-control-characters/line-feed-ascii-code-10.html

+Let's look at some more examples.